Schiff: We're working with FBI to redact memo

 "What it appears the FBI did -- and I assume this was at the request of the White House -- is identify anything in our memo that wasn't already public," Schiff said.

-Schiff noted that the GOP's memo, spearheaded by committee Chairman Devin Nunes, was initially classified, too, before the panel's Republicans voted to declassify it.
+Schiff noted that the GOP's memo, spearheaded by committee Chairman Devin Nunes, R-California, was initially classified, too, before the panel's Republicans voted to declassify it.

 "So in our view, even looking at what the FBI has identified as classified, a lot of it is already in the public domain," Schiff said.
 "The question is what should we declassify in the public interest?
 And there, the committee voted unanimously that we ought to declassify this except as to any matters, I think, that go to sources or methods or deep investigative interests."